 Found Santa Monica

 Found Santa Monica occupies a considered position in the Santa Monica hotel scene, where design-led independent properties increasingly compete with legacy luxury brands on feel rather than scale.
-The property draws guests who prioritize architectural identity and neighborhood proximity over ballroom amenities, placing it in a peer set defined by spatial intelligence and local character rather than room count.
+The property draws guests who prioritize architectural identity and neighborhood proximity over ballroom amenities, placing it in a comparable set defined by spatial intelligence and local character rather than room count.

 Design as Argument: How Found Santa Monica Reads in the Room

 This is a city where the physical environment carries outsized meaning.
 Santa Monica's grid runs from the Pacific Coast Highway up through a dense mid-city corridor before dissolving into the residential quietness of the northern neighborhoods.
 Hotels that know their position on that grid, and design deliberately toward it, tend to attract a different kind of traveler than the ones that simply point toward the water.
 Found operates with that kind of specificity in its approach to space.
+The hotel is a casual, reservation-recommended stay.

 The Architecture of Staying Here